jamesplease/heartbeat.js/README.md

 Whether to start upon instantiation or not.

+### leading
+Type: `boolean`
+Default: `false`

+Heartbeats will not execute the function when it is started until one interval passes.
+Pass `true` for this option to fire the function immediately on start up.

 ### trailing
 Type: `boolean`
 Default: `false`

 When a heartbeat is stopped the function will immediately stop being called.
 Pass `true` for this option to execute the function a final time *after* the heartbeat has stopped.

-### leading
-Type: `boolean`
-Default: `false`

-Heartbeats will not execute the function when it is started until an initial interval passes.
-Pass `true` for this option to fire the function immediately on start up.

 ## Heartbeat.prototype